analogdevicesinc/energy-ade-registers/README.md

 ## Contact

-For questions or support, please open an issue on the [GitHub repository](https://github.com/adi-innersource/emfrm-ade-registers/issues) or contact the maintainers listed in the repository.
+For questions or support, please open an issue on the [GitHub repository](https://github.com/analogdevicesinc/energy-ade-registers/issues)

 ## References